cornell-zhang/heterocl/heterocl/samples/tutorial/backend_dev/tutorial.md

 3. <a name="register">Register and Use the code generator to the TVM Python interface</a>
 </h4>

-Finally, we specify the target kernel language `hlsc` in the TVM Python interface to expose to users.
+For the user program, we specify the target kernel language `hlsc` in the TVM Python interface exposing to users.
-To do so, we simply find the list named `FPGA_TARGETS` in `tvm/python/target.py` and add your backend language name to the list.
+To do so, we find the list named `FPGA_TARGETS` in `tvm/python/target.py` and add the backend language name to the list.
 For example:

 ```python